 How to use Ten Ten assemblies

 Only subscribers with Super-Access can access Ten Ten assemblies.
-This is usually just one member of staff per subscribing school..
+This is usually 3 members of staff per subscribing school.

 - Log in with your username and password.